 What You Will Need To Use SSL Certificates?

 First, you will need to ask your current host if they support setting up SSL certificates on the domains.
-Cloudways allows setting up SSL certificates on domains easily.
+Cloudways allows setting up SSL certificates on domains easily on managed WordPress hosting and other apps hosting.

 Then, you need to buy a suitable SSL certificate from a reputed certification authority.
 There are three major kinds of certificates: Single certificate (for single domain), Multi-domain certificate (for sub-domains), or a Wildcard certificate (for dynamic subdomains).
 Before buying the SSL certificate, understand the use of it and only buy the one that fits your need.
 If you are confused, Cloudways 24×7 Support Team can help you out with this.